tommybobbins/AWSDevOpsExam/README.md

  * Composite key = partition key + sort key.
  * Composite key is not unique.
  * IAM condition to only grant access to the owner of the data is possible via the dynamodb:LeadingKeys.
 This condition key allows users to access only the items where the partition key value matches their user ID:

                     "dynamodb:LeadingKeys": [
                         "${www.amazon.com:user_id}"

  * Global Tables are used where multi-region is required (avoids replication).
  * Indexes
    * Local secondary index.
 Can only be created when table created.
 Partition key must be the same as the table, but different sort key.
 Any queries using this sort key will be faster.
 Immutable. *LSII*
    * Global secondary index.
 Can be modified.
 Different partition key and sort key. *GSIM*.
  * Query: query of the primary key + distinct value.
 Returns filtered items based on the partition key.
 Specify partiton key name and value in the equality condition and also specify a key condition expression in the query.
  * BatchGetItem (100 objects, up to 16MB)
+ * *A projection expression* is a string that identifies the (single/multiple) attributes you want.
+To retrieve a single attribute specify it's name.
+For multiple attributes, the names must be comma-separated.
  * Scan: Dump of every item in the table, filtered after the fact.
  * Read capacity units 4KB/s
  * Write capacity units 1KB/s